rchrd2/ShareJS-Server/readme.md

 A ShareJS nodejs application using the Redis backend.

+Note: The default http port is 4999 instead of 80.
+The sharejs port is 5000.

 ### Manually update old sharejs package.json to lock in versions

 The coffee-script and browserchannel versions need to be set as well.